ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

 anaconda3_gpu (for CUDA)
 ------------------------

-Like the setup for **anaconda_cpu**, Hydro has GPU versions of anaconda3 (``module load anaconda3_gpu``) and there are PyTorch and TensorFlow cuda-aware Python modules installed into these versions.
+Like the setup for **anaconda_cpu**, Hydro has GPU versions of anaconda3 (``module load anaconda3_gpu``) and there are PyTorch and TensorFlow CUDA-aware Python modules installed into these versions.
 You may use these modules when working with the GPU nodes.
 See ``conda list`` after loading the module to review what is already installed.
 As with **anaconda3_cpu**, let Hydro staff know if there are modules you would like installed for the broader community (:ref:`help`).

 Installing packages
 --------------------

-On Hydro, you may install your own Python software stacks, as needed.
-There are a couple of choices when customizing your python setup.
+On Hydro, you can install your own Python software stacks, as needed.
+There are a couple of choices when customizing your Python setup.
 You may use any of these methods with any of the Python versions or instances described below (or you may install your own Python versions):

-- pip3 (Python module or Anaconda): ``pip3 install --user <python_package>``
+- **pip3** (Python module or Anaconda): ``pip3 install --user <python_package>``

-  Useful when you need just 1 python environment per python version or instance.
+  Useful when you need just one Python environment per Python version or instance.

-- venv python virtual environment (Python module or Anaconda):
+- **venv** python virtual environment (Python module or Anaconda):

-  Can name environments (metadata) and have multiple environments per python version or instance.
+  Can name environments (metadata) and have multiple environments per Python version or instance.

-- conda environments  (Anaconda only)
+- **conda environments** (Anaconda only)

-  Like venv but with more flexibility.
-See the `Managing Environments <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ section of the Conda getting started guide to learn how to customize Conda for your workflow and add extra python modules to your environment.
+  Like **venv** but with more flexibility.
+See the `Managing Environments section of the Conda getting started guide <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ to learn how to customize Conda for your workflow and add extra python modules to your environment.

 |